 At night in the desert, there is little light pollution and you’ll have almost uninterrupted views of the night sky and the stars.
 This part of the world has been inhabited for almost half a million years.
 The only thing that has changed is the people.
 The scenery and stars look similar to how they did when the first inhabitants arrived.

 If you’ve seen the movie The Martian, with Matt Damon, you’ll recognise the scenery here.
 How about Rogue One (Star Wars) or Prometheus?
 Yep, this place is Hollywood’s “go to” spot for Mars or other world scenery shoots.

 Lawrence of Arabia

-In the movie Lawrence of Arabia, the legendary T.E.
+In the movie of the same name, the legendary T.E.
 Lawrence fought with the Arabs and the Bedouin against Turkish rule back in 1917.
-The movie of Lawrence’s life was partly filmed her and Wadi Rum stands in for, well, Wadi Rum.
+The movie of Lawrence’s life (based on the 7 Pillars of Wisdom book) was partly filmed here and Wadi Rum stands in for, well, Wadi Rum.

 Lawrence Spring sounds like a delicious oasis with crystalline cold water.
 Don’t get too excited.
 The spring resembles a puddle of water etched into the side of a mountain.
 To get to this slightly underwhelming landmark, you have to scramble up about 500 metres of rock.
 I loved the climb up.
 It was great to stretch the legs after a lot of driving.